About Us

 Mia Loseff

-Housing Program Coordinator (she/her)
+Program Coordinator, Housing (she/her)

 Mia is the Housing Program Coordinator, working alongside local elected officials to develop collaborative, long-term strategies that address housing needs for all.
 Prior to joining Local Progress, Mia was the South Texas Regional Director of Texas Housers.
 In this role she organized with public housing tenants and low-income families to advance housing policies that center the voices of those experiencing the challenges of the housing crisis firsthand.
 Mia brought together tenant leaders and community partners to establish San Antonio’s Proactive Apartment Inspection program, which ensures that all tenants have a safe and dignified place to call home.
 Mia served on the city’s first Housing Bond Committee where she advocated for the needs of San Antonio’s most vulnerable populations.
 Mia also helped create the first Eviction Case tracker in Bexar County, providing local officials and community members with the information needed to create policies that effectively address evictions.
 Mia graduated from Trinity University with degrees in Urban Policy and Spanish.
 She lives in San Antonio, TX, where she spends the majority of her time outside of housing justice work playing ultimate frisbee with the larger Texas community.

-Housing Program Coordinator (she/her)
+Program Coordinator, Housing (she/her)

 Ivan Luevanos-Elms